Michaelgwei86/kubernetes/Kubernetes/README.md

   type: NodePort
   ports:
     - targetPort: 80  # (port on Pod). it will assume port if not specified
-      port: 80 # port on service. this is a mandatory field
+      port: 80 # port on service.
+This is a mandatory field
       nodePort: 30008  #external node port on service 30000-32767. a random port will be allocated if not specified
   selector:
     app: myapp # This is the label that was used in the deployment metadata section